 Hiking among the sharp pinnacles of rock to this uniquely archaic arch will transport you to a different world, one composed almost entirely of gorgeous red rocks and full of stunningly strange vistas.
 Trail conditions out here are primitive, and water is often non-existent, so be prepared for a hiking adventure unlike any other!

-What You Need to Know
+What You Need to Know About Hiking to Druid Arch

-Druid Arch is found in the Needles District of Canyonlands National Park, about 1.5 hours south of Moab, Utah.
+- Druid Arch is found in the Needles District of Canyonlands National Park, about 1.5 hours south of Moab, Utah.
 It’s a long drive to get here, so this district of Canyonlands sees fewer people.
 It’s worth the drive, though, because the Needles contains some of the most adventurous and rugged trails in the national parks.

-Despite the smaller crowds here, you’ll still want to get an early start because the parking lot is small, the heat of the day can be excruciating, and there is very little shade!
+- Despite the smaller crowds here, you’ll still want to get an early start because the parking lot is small, the heat of the day can be excruciating, and there is very little shade!

-The trail begins at the Elephant Hill Trailhead, and you’ll have to leave the paved road to get here.
+- The trail begins at the Elephant Hill Trailhead, and you’ll have to leave the paved road to get here.
 The access road to the Druid Arch hike is dirt and extremely narrow, with several blind curves.
 Don’t expect to get anywhere fast, and be sure to be alert and attentive.

-4-wheel drive is not required to reach the trailhead (we were in a small sedan), and the gravel road conditions are generally fine.
-You’ll reach a parking area with a pit toilet and a few picnic tables but no drinking water.
+- 4-wheel drive is not required to reach the trailhead (we were in a small sedan), and the gravel road conditions are generally fine.
+You’ll reach a parking area with a pit toilet and a few picnic tables, but no drinking water.
 From here, Elephant Hill Road continues and is only for 4-wheel drive vehicles, so you’ll want to park in the small parking lot near the pit toilets.
 Look for the trail sign for Elephant Hill to begin your hike.

-This trail mainly travels over slickrock, meaning that often there is not a defined and obvious route.
+- This trail mainly travels over slickrock, meaning that often there is not a defined and obvious route.
 Much of the journey will require some route finding via cairns (piles of rocks) that have been strategically placed.
 It would be easy to get lost in the dark or if you are not paying attention to your surroundings.
 That being said, this is one of the most exciting and fun hikes I have ever done because of the element of adventure and exploration required to find the right way!

-You can hike as far as you’d like.
+- You can hike as far as you’d like.
 The views were truly spectacular, even from the very beginning of the trail.
 A short and narrow slot between two rocks is encountered about 1.5 miles into the hike, and 2 miles in, you will reach the wash that travels through the bottom of Elephant Canyon up to Druid Arch or branches off to the Chesler Park Trail.
 Either of these places would be a great place to turn around for a short and enjoyable hike into The Needles.

 The hike to Druid Arch is 10 miles roundtrip with an elevation gain of 1500 feet.
 I would rate it moderately difficult because of the length, the route finding needed, and the obstacles encountered.
 The best time to hike this trail is in the spring and fall.